 For instance, if you really want to use a less saturated gold color, you won’t want to pair it with anything hyper-saturated or neon.
 Instead, choose other less-saturated colors, such as fuchsia (vs. hot pink), purple, or burgundy (vs. red).

 You want to be selective with which POP colors you use on each page of your site.
 If you use too many bright colors or highlighted areas (which ALL cry out for attention) then your audience won’t feel directed and are more likely to bounce.

 Not enough variety

-Creating a more robust POP palette will allow you to create more visual interest across your entire brand.
-However, if you use the same POP color everywhere on your site, your visitors are less likely to tell the difference between your offerings, and may be more likely to feel overwhelmed by information overload.
+Creating a more robust POP palette will allow you to vary the visual interest across your entire brand.
+However, if you use the same POP color everywhere on your site, your visitors are less likely to tell the difference between your offerings.
+It can feel like information overload.

 When you separate each of your key services or offerings (using selected colors), then your audience will be able to digest one promotion at a time without having to “lump it in” with the rest of your brand experience.
 The offering will stand out in your visitors’ memory as something unique, which will ultimately determine whether they decide to invest or not.

 Remember – the goal of all my Signature Styles is to create memorable brand experiences.
 And adding variety at every turn is the best way to expand that experience outward (and thus make it more likely to be remembered in the first place!)
 After all, the internet is a huge place.